bacor/gregobasecorpus/src/readme_template.md

 Volpiano can be downloaded from [fawe.de/volpiano](http://www.fawe.de/volpiano/).
 Without Volpiano installed, the music will display as weird looking text of the form `1---dfg-g---`.
 The HTML files also show the structure of the GABC file: its division in sections, words, syllables (and although quite inacurate, neumes).
 It moreover lists all metadata.

-Finally, while generating the HTML files, we remove all GABC files that cannot be parsed by chant21.
-We do this to ensure that the final corpus can be analysed using chant21 and music21.
-(The number of chants excluded in version {version} is {num_excluded};
-see also the summary above.)
+Note that no HTML file is included for for chants that cannot be converted by chant21.

 Tables
 ------